 The NVW and KMT conducted all cloning experiments.
 NVW purified and characterized the CmINV protein.
 KMT did all the HPAEC analyses.
 KMT, BDW, ETS, HV conducted all the bioinformatic work including the phylogeny.
 NVW drafted the manuscript.
 All authors contributed in revising the initial draft.
 All authors read and approved the final version.

 Electronic supplementary material

-Additional file 1: S. cerevisiae BY4742[CmINV] supernatant containing CmINV with invertase activity of each fraction. (b) silver-stained SDS-PAGE gel of pooled fractions (fraction 4 and 5).
+Additional file 1: (a) Superose size-exclusion chromatography profile of S. cerevisiae BY4742[CmINV] supernatant containing CmINV with invertase activity of each fraction. (b) silver-stained SDS-PAGE gel of pooled fractions (fraction 4 and 5).
 (TIFF 456 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.

 Rights and permissions

 Open Access This article is published under license to BioMed Central Ltd. This is an Open Access article is distributed under the terms of the Creative Commons Attribution License ( https://creativecommons.org/licenses/by/2.0 ), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.